meesuny/traffic_stops/README.md

 # Challenges

-The most significant challenge that I expect to encounter is efficiently handling and organizing data of this volume and consolidating it all to a unified structured database that will enable me to provide meaningful analyses that will be easy for the user to understand.
+One challenge I foresee is keeping the scope of this study sufficiently narrow and focused, as the amount of available data, existing studies, and resulting analyses could quickly exponentiate if not kept tightly focused.
+Another challenge will be efficiently handling and organizing data of this volume and consolidating it all to a unified structured database that will enable me to provide meaningful analyses that will be easy for the user to understand.
 Oftentimes, when there is too much data, and especially too many data points, overanalysis can actually obfuscate the the truly important results.
 In this analysis, it will be important to highlight the most critical findings and then provide additional options for the user to see the secondary or tertiary findings.
 One way to do this may be to triage the findings using levels of social impact.